relay-dev/fluent-commander/README.md

 > Fluent Commander is intended to subsidize transactional/ORM data access frameworks.
 These frameworks typically do not have clean, structured API's when it comes to tasks such as calling a Stored Procedure and retrieving results, or executing a Bulk Copy operation.

-> Fluent Commander is built using .NET STandard and currently has SQL Server and Oracle implementations, as seperate NuGet packages.
+> Fluent Commander is built using .NET Standard and currently has SQL Server and Oracle implementations, as seperate NuGet packages.

 <br />